The Dungeons & Dragons Character Alignment

-Type 1 is those who believe in civic order, and are the villains who believe either in keeping order and control at all costs, or that it's much easier to become ruler of the world by exploiting the existing system than by tearing it down and starting anew.
+- Type 1 is those who believe in civic order, and are the villains who believe either in keeping order and control at all costs, or that it's much easier to become ruler of the world by exploiting the existing system than by tearing it down and starting anew.
 Maybe they like to rule with an iron fist, or publicly playing by rules gives them enough Good Publicity to get away with their evil schemes.
 If the villain is supreme ruler of their realm, then they are probably either Lawful Evil or The Caligula.
 This is the canonical alignment of devils in Dungeons & Dragons.
 Lawful Evil can be the most dangerous alignment because it represents intentional, methodical and frequently successful evil.
 More than likely megalomaniacal sorts out to "restore/maintain order" by — you guessed it — Taking Over The World.

-Type 3 can be The Dragon in a Five-Bad Band or a minion of lower rank.
+- Type 3 can be The Dragon in a Five-Bad Band or a minion of lower rank.
 Perhaps they lack the same pure drive that the Big Bad has, or maybe they're just not quite as smart, but they both do what they are told or do what they say that they are going to do, taking the most straightforward and efficient means of accomplishing the task they set out to do.
 They're a genuine threat, but they're not the real danger.
 If they're loyal to the Big Bad then they take orders without any problems, and they obey the Big Bad without any complaints.
 If the villains are going to be killed off, you can bet this guy is going to go down with the Big Bad.
 They are not The Starscream because of their loyalty to their boss, but they're just as mean in real life as they are at their job, so they're not a Punch Clock Villain either.
-Type 3 may work temporarily with The Hero if the Big Bad goes temporarily nuts, but this isn't a Heel Face Turn, as they will go straight back to their boss once it's all sorted out.
+Type 3 may work temporarily with The Hero if the Big Bad goes temporarily nuts, but this isn't a Heel-Face Turn, as they will go straight back to their boss once it's all sorted out.

 " and then pushing them to uphold their end of the "bargain."

 If you have a difficulty deciding which alignment an evil-aligned character belongs to, the main difference between Lawful Evil, Neutral Evil

-Even though there are some situations where they can't always use this method, Lawful Evil characters believe the best way is to have a specific, strict code of conduct, whether self-imposed or codified as a law.
+- Even though there are some situations where they can't always use this method, Lawful Evil characters believe the best way is to have a specific, strict code of conduct, whether self-imposed or codified as a law.
 Their first impulse when making a moral decision is to refer back to this code; those with externally imposed systems (codes of laws, hierarchies, etc.) will try to work within the system when those systems go wrong.
 Depending on whether they are more Lawful or more Evil, they will either refuse to break the code even though it would hurt their evil objectives, or else break it only very reluctantly, and only when it would hurt their evil objectives if they kept their code.

-Neutral Evil characters are indifferent to Order Versus Chaos, and their only interest is in realizing their evil wishes.
+- Neutral Evil characters are indifferent to Order Versus Chaos, and their only interest is in realizing their evil wishes.
 They will use whatever means will help in realizing their evil wishes, whether that means tearing down a code of laws, following a code of laws, creating an orderly society, causing the breakdown of justice, or staying away from society altogether.
 Their only goal is to realize their evil wishes, full stop.

-Most Chaotic Evil characters don't constantly break the law, but they cannot see much value in laws (or, for weaker-CCEs, do not see the value in laws that do not function solely to their depraved objectives).
+- Most Chaotic Evil characters don't constantly break the law, but they cannot see much value in laws (or, for weaker-CCEs, do not see the value in laws that do not function solely to their depraved objectives).
 They believe that their own evil impulses are their best guides, and that tying themselves to any given code of conduct would be limiting their own ability to realize their depraved wishes.
 They do not get along with anyone who tries to instill any kind of order over the Chaotic Evil character, believing these people to be restricting their freedom; Chaotic Evil characters often focus very strongly on their own individual rights and freedoms, and will strongly resist any form of oppression of themselves.

 In a nutshell, these are a variety of evil characters who don't care if what they do is "heinous" or "horrible"